MSLNZ/msl-network/docs/usage.rst

 If ``as_yaml=False``, which is the default boolean value, then the returned value would be a :class:`dict`, rather than a :class:`str`, containing the same information.

-To disconnect from the :class:`~msl.network.manager.Manager`, enter:
+To disconnect from the :class:`~msl.network.manager.Manager`, execute

 .. code-block:: pycon